Paris — so much to see, so little time.

 Either cross directly, or, if you’re up for another museum-stop, visit the Musée de l’Orangerie (a gallery of impressionist and post-impressionist paintings) near the Place de la Concorde, where Louis XVI and Marie-Antoinette were guillotined.
-This is now the site of the Luxor Obelisk — a 23-metre-high Egyptian monument over 3,000 years old, and the Big Wheel — a 70-metre-high ferris wheel offering amazing views across Paris.
+This is now the site of the Luxor Obelisk — a 23-metre-high Egyptian monument that’s over 3,000 years old.

 Exit the park via rue de Castiglione and continue straight to Place Vendôme with its luxury retail brands.
 It’s known for watches and jewellery (Cartier at number 23, Swatch at number 16, Rolex at number 9 and Chopard at number 1).